Meet the Top 15 Best Brown Egg Layers

 Brown egg layers consistently appear on best egg layer lists and can be the backbone of a productive backyard flock, many laying more than 200 eggs per year.
 But with so much focus lately on colored eggs, it’s easy to overlook these backyard workhorses, and that would be a mistake.

 Many people that buy eggs from the grocery store have never seen a brown egg before.
 Why?
-White eggs became more popular in our more industrialized farm society because white egg-laying chickens are typically smaller and eat less feed.
+White eggs became more popular in our more industrialized farm society because white-egg-laying Leghorns produce so many eggs and make a good chicken of large commercial operations.
 This makes them more cost-efficient in a large-scale setting.

-Brown eggs became thought of as farm eggs.
+Brown eggs came to be thought of as farm eggs.
 You know, the kind you get at Grandpa and Grandma’s farm.
 But they are so much more than that!

-Did you know an egg collecting basket from brown egg layers can provide a hued rainbow of its own?
-Brown egg layers lay eggs that can range from light tan, almost bordering on pink, to deep mahogany and everything in between.
+Did you know that an egg-collecting basket from brown egg layers can provide a hued rainbow of its own?
+Brown egg layers lay eggs that range from light tan to almost bordering on pink to deep mahogany, and everything in between.

 From year to year, the eggs in your basket may also change colors even if you still have the same hens.
 Why?
 As brown egg layers get older, they tend to lay lighter colored eggs.